Transition between radial and toroidal orders in a trimer-based magnetic metasurface

 Note that for scatterers with real permittivity, as in our case, the contribution of $\bf P$ into the absorption cross-section is equal to zero.
 Therefore, the absorption is associated only with the magnetic subsystem, so that

 where $(*)$ denotes the complex conjugation, $\textbf{H}_\textrm{in}$ is the magnetic field amplitude of the incident plane wave.

-For the calculation of the scattering and absorption cross-sections as well as the introduced dipole moments, the corresponding procedures are implemented in the RF module of the commercial COMSOL MULTIPHYSICS software.
+For the calculation of the scattering and absorption cross-sections as well as the introduced dipole moments, the corresponding procedures are implemented in the RF module of the COMSOL MULTIPHYSICS solver.
 The realization of the computational model in this solver for both single particle and metasurface has been described earlier (see Refs. \cite{Evlyukhin_PhysRevB_2023, Kupriianov_OE_2023}), therefore here we omit all the details so as not to overburden the presentation.
 To reveal the scattering characteristics caused by the excitation of both $\text{MD}^{+}$ and $\text{MD}^{-}$ modes, we consider the frontal irradiation of the disk-shaped resonator by a wave with linear polarization.
 For definiteness, we fix that the vector $\textbf{E}$ of the incident wave is oriented along the $y$-axis.
-After simulation, we retrieve from the COMSOL MULTIPHYSICS data both scattering and absorption cross-sections as functions of the frequency $f$ and the external static magnetic field strength $H_0$.
-The implementation of expressions (\ref{eq:me})-(\ref{eq:ph}) for the dipole contributions in the COMSOL MULTIPHYSICS also makes it possible to visualize the distribution of fields and the orientation of the dipole moments inside the resonator and, thus, to reveal the influence of the bias magnetic field on the MD mode behaviors.
+After simulation, we plot both scattering and absorption cross-sections as functions of the frequency $f$ and the external static magnetic field strength $H_0$.
+The implementation of expressions (\ref{eq:me})-(\ref{eq:ph}) for the dipole contributions in the solver also makes it possible to visualize the distribution of fields and the orientation of the dipole moments inside the resonator and, thus, to reveal the influence of the bias magnetic field on the MD mode behaviors.
 The obtained results are summarized in Fig.~\ref{fig:fig3}.